 Those new cracks allow water to seep into asphalt’s lower layers, breaking down its binders.
 Cracks also weaken asphalt so that spalling, chips, and potholes might form sooner than expected.
 To ensure asphalt sets and cures quickly, avoid overly hot and humid days for installation just as you would rainy or snowy days!

 Now that you know how weather affects asphalt installation and repairs, it’s vital that you keep asphalt protected from weather right after installation and throughout the years!
 Regular sealing provides a barrier between asphalt and harsh sunlight, rain, snow, snow salt, and other damaging elements, preventing premature cracking, spalling, and similar damage.

 Professional power washing also removes damaging oil and other fluids, as well as snow salt and lawn care chemicals.
 A chip sealant, adding a layer of liquid asphalt and new aggregate, fills in minor cracks while restoring asphalt’s appearance.
 Your asphalt installation contractor can also note added ways to ensure your property’s asphalt is in good condition and looking its best.

-This information is proudly provided by Midland Asphalt Paving, the area’s leading provider of asphalt installation and repairs.
+This information is proudly provided by TM Asphalt Paving Midland, the area’s leading provider of asphalt installation and repairs.
 If you’re still wondering, is it possible to lay asphalt in the rain, or if you’re in the market for the highest-quality asphalt paving and repair work in Midland and surrounding cities, give us a call!